 Career Technical Education (CTE) integrates discipline-specific academic content with industry knowledge and skills, and can engage a wider array of students, provide them with increased options and empower them to succeed.

 CTE aims to bridge the college-career divide that has long characterized the American education system and to open the doors of higher education to more students.
-Today’s integrated CTE curriculum provides all students with college and career options that are crucial in today’s modern society.
+Today’s integrated curriculum provides students with college and career options that are crucial in today’s modern society.

-The University continues to work closely with California educators to encourage and facilitate the development and submission of CTE courses for UC approval in all “a-g” subject areas.
-Resources and tools are available for educators, such as CTE curriculum criteria, sample courses and evaluation guidelines.
+The University continues to work closely with California educators to encourage and facilitate the development and submission of CTE courses for approval in all “a-g” subject areas.

 In the past decade, UC has approved CTE courses in all seven “a-g” subject areas and has increased the number of UC-approved CTE courses from 258 to over 12,000.

 Course integration is a complex undertaking, requiring a balance of career technical content with sufficient academic depth.
-Some CTE pathways align better with the “a-g” subject areas.
+Some career pathways align better with the “a-g” subject areas.
 UC has approved many CTE courses in the laboratory science, visual and performing arts, and elective subject areas.
-It has been more challenging to develop CTE courses for UC "a-g" approval in other disciplines, such as English, history and mathematics.
+It has been more challenging to develop CTE courses for "a-g" approval in other disciplines, such as English, history and mathematics.

 UC Curriculum Integration (UCCI)

 Tools for CTE course development

-Resources, such as CTE curriculum criteria, sample courses and evaluation guidelines, are available.
+Resources, such as CTE course criteria, sample courses and evaluation rubrics, are available.